IWantToClearMyHead/C2/docs/String.md

 |-------------------------------------------------------------------------------------------------------|
 ```

 Why is extended not shown?
-It's because the current locale not supported.
+It's because the current locale(`locale -c charmap`) not supported.
 ```
 # cat a.c
 #include <stdio.h>